-- 150. The focus of this SEA theme is split into protecting and using water resources in a sustainable manner, and promoting efficient use of land. - 151.
+- 138. The focus of this SEA theme is split into protecting and using water resources in a sustainable manner, and promoting efficient use of land. - 139.
 The BNDP area is served by Essex and Suffolk Water, with Bungay falling into their Northern Central Water Resource Zone.
 Approximately 70% of the water supplied within this zone is sourced from surface water, the remainder from groundwater.
 The River Waveney is one source of the surface water.
 The Water Resource Management Plan analyses supply and demand, factoring in climate change, it concludes that given the supply surplus, no supply or demand schemes will be required.
-The growth outlined in BNDP does not significantly exceed that planned for the current Local Plans, and consulted upon with Essex and Suffolk Water. - 152.
+The growth outlined in BNDP does not significantly exceed that planned for the current Local Plans, and consulted upon with Essex and Suffolk Water. - 140.
 Although not required in policy terms, reference is made to the benefits of Sustainable Drainage Systems in supporting text, and ENV5 requires that any flood prevention or mitigation measures demonstrate an ecological gain.
-To enhance this, Sustainable Drainage Systems could be required in policy ENV5, unless it is demonstrated they are not technically feasible.
-WLP8.24 of the East Suffolk Waveney Local Plan also provides mitigation in respect to this and BNDP is not expected to repeat policies that are covered in the Local Plan.

-- 153. Policies ENV1, ENV2, ENV3, ENV4 and ENV5 all support the protection and enhancement of habitats and biodiversity features which has implications for land management.
-This should support soil and water quality through supporting the ability of natural processes to dissipate pollutants. - 154.
+To enhance this, Sustainable Drainage Systems could be required in policy ENV5, unless it is demonstrated they are not technically feasible. - 141.
+Policies ENV1, ENV2, ENV3, ENV4 and ENV5 all support the protection and enhancement of habitats and biodiversity features which has implications for land management.
+This should support soil and water quality through supporting the ability of natural processes to dissipate pollutants. - 142.
 The NPPF encourages the efficient use and re-use of land as it helps ensure that development is concentrated in the most sustainable locations where possible, rather than on greenfield sites.
 In Bungay this is important as the surrounding land is currently in farming use and its development could harm productive agricultural land.
 Policy H4 allocates greenfield land that is identified as 'grade 3' quality.
 There has been no assessment to determine whether the land is grade 3a (classed as the best and most versatile) or 3b (not classed as the best and most versatile).
-Despite this, the site is in current agricultural use, and the loss of such resources to housing development is inevitably considered likely to lead to long-term minor effects. - 155.
+Despite this, the site is in current agricultural use, and the loss of such resources to housing development is inevitably considered likely to lead to long-term minor effects. - 143.
 The allocated site lies within a Minerals Consultation Area and Minerals Safeguarding Area as defined by Suffolk County Council.
 This requires any planning application to be supported by evidence which assesses the quality and quantity of sand and gravel resources on the site to judge whether these resources should be used during the development.
-Policy H4 makes provision for this. - 156.
+Policy H4 makes provision for this. - 144.
 Overall whilst there remains an element of uncertainty in relation to the precise grade of agricultural land lost to development minor long-term negative effects are anticipated.